ray-project/ray/doc/source/train/dl_guide.rst

             scaling_config=ScalingConfig(use_gpu=use_gpu, num_workers=2)
         )

-To customize the backend setup, you can use a :ref:`train-api-backend-config` object.
+To customize the backend setup, you can use the :ref:`framework-specific config objects <train-integration-api>`.

 .. tabbed:: PyTorch